lykkelig/Group6_Final_Project/README.md

 - Description of the tool(s) that will be used to create the final dashboard:
     - HTML file with tableau visualizations deployed on GitHub
 - Description of interactive element(s)
-    - Tableau will contain the interactive elements
+    - The HTML will utilize interactive buttons to navigate different pages and open links to new pages

 ### Visualization
 Using HTML we will utilize interactive buttons to navigate different pages, open links to new pages.
 We will use Tableau to visualize the data with different charts.